yaobinyang/Shape-sensing-matlab-code/README.md

 Matlab 2020+

 ---
-Run nervesesens.m in matlab to see an example of using this code
+Run nervesesens.m in matlab to see an example of using this code.